JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/06-Effect-Eff-and-Aff/ReadMe.md

 ## Some History

 Before the `0.12.0` release, the `Effect` monad used to be called `Eff`.
-You can read more about that decision making process [here](https://purescript-resources.readthedocs.io/en/latest/eff-to-effect.html).

 In short, the decision was made to drop `Eff`'s "extensible effects".
 Presumably, to prevent code breakage, `Eff` and package location in imports was unchanged.
 Rather, it can now be found in the  [purescript-eff](https://pursuit.purescript.org/packages/purescript-eff/3.2.1) package.

+(You can read more about the decision making process [here](https://purescript-resources.readthedocs.io/en/latest/eff-to-effect.html).)

 One can use either `Effect` or `Eff` for their native effect monad.
 The `Aff` monad was introduced and in use before this decision was made.
 Thus,  history explains the naming behind `Aff`: if `Eff` was for synchronous **eff**ects, then `Aff` is for **a**sychronous e**ff**ects.